MrWangJustToDo/fullstack-nest-react-ssr-template/README.md

 ## all write by typescript

-current project have three part of logic
+a new version of template has coming, for now, the project have `backend`、`frontend`、`packages` three part of directories.

-1. `src/app`, the frontend app, just like `Next.js`, base on the [react-ssr-template](https://github.com/MrWangJustToDo/react-ssr-setup), also support `dev-server`/`middleware` develop, hot reload, dynamic page router and so on
+1. `backend`, a pure `NestJS` app, you can write all the `backend` code on this directory
-2. `src/build`, the build script witch use for frontend app, help to build `dev/prod` frontend app
+2. `frontend`, a ssr template which from [`react-ssr-template`](https://github.com/MrWangJustToDo/react-ssr-setup)
-3. `src/server`, the backend server, use `NestJs` so you can do what ever you want.
+3. `packages`, a directory can put all of the shared module

 ## use